mmlabs-mindmaze/mmpack/docs/specs/package-specfile.rst

    See build-plugin-specs.md on how to write such a thing.

  :build-depends:
    A list of packages required to build the project.
-   This is a key split into several sub-keys.
-   Used alone, it can only contain *mmpack* packages.
+It can only contain *mmpack* packages.
-   It can then be customized by platform

-    - build-depends-debian-mmpack
-        list of *mmpack* packages that are needed only when building on debian
-    - build-depends-debian-system
-        list of *debian* packages that are needed to build

  :ghost:
    True if the packaging specs refers to a ghost of system packages.